raspberrypilearning/pacman-terminal/en/step_1.md

 Image

 During the treasure hunt, you will:
-+ Be introduced to your mission which will be to hack the terminal to find all the Pacman ‘ghosts’.
++ Be introduced to your mission which will be to hack the terminal to find all the Pacman 'ghosts'.
 + Learn how to run a script to start the treasure hunt.
 + Find the ghosts then quarantine them by creating your own safe directory.
 + Learn more about malware by inspecting the ghost files, and then get rid of them.